Progression through Teamwork

 Business Director

 Paul is a Chartered Accountant who qualified in 1989 with the then Price Waterhouse in Bristol before moving into industry.
 He has worked at Director level since 1991 in large and small companies across multiple sectors.
-Paul is passionate about providing excellent business by engaging with Clients, Staff and the full Support and Supply chains.
+Paul is passionate about providing excellent client service by engaging with them fully.

-Paul moved to East Devon in 2001 from the Isle of Man with his wife and family to their smallholding, keeping a diverse range of hens, rare breed pigs, is a keen beekeeper and has 3 dogs.
-Beyond this he is a Forestry Volunteer at Killerton, likes all sports and being outdoors.
+Paul moved to East Devon in 2001 from the Isle of Man with his wife and family to their smallholding, keeping a diverse range of hens, rare breed pigs, is a keen beekeeper and has 2 dogs.
+Paul’s wife is a Nurse and his sons are a Small Animal Vet and Environmental Health Officer.

 Fiona Jones, Practice and Dispensary Manager at Blackdown Farm Vets